pretix/pretix-docs/docs/guides/seating.md

 For instance, if you want to reserve some seats for the box office on the day of the event, select `Box office (pretixPOS)`.

+### Migrating to a new seating plan

+In order to migrate your events from one seating plan to another, navigate to :navpath:Your organizer → :i-seat: Seating plans:.
+Search for the seating plan from which you want to migrate in the list.
+Click the :btn-icon:fa3-share:: "Migrate to new plan" button next to it.

+On the next page, select all events or dates for which you want to migrate the seating plan.
+Under "New seating plan", select the plan to which you want to migrate.
+Click the :btn:Save: button.

+You can only migrate your seating plan to a new one if it fulfills the following conditions:

+ - contains all seats with the same seat IDs as the ones that are already sold in your old plan

 ## Further information

 [pretix-Tutorial: Saalplan-Editor](https://www.youtube.com/watch?v=3KRhHa58tBo) on YouTube (German)